spicetify/docs/src/content/docs/cli/commands.md

 spicetify self-update
 ```

-Updates the CLI and TUI to the latest release.
+Updates the Spicetify CLI and TUI to the latest release.
+It does not update
+Spotify.
 Downloads are checksum-verified.
-If you installed through a package manager, update through that instead.
+If you installed through a package
+manager, update through that instead.
+See
+[Spotify updates](/docs/spotify-updates) to update the client.